styluxlive/styluxlive.github.io/content/courses/hugo-blox/guide/formatting/callout.md

 linkTitle: Callouts
 ---

-Hugo Blox supports GitHub and Obsidian-style Markdown callouts for maximum compatibility and content portability.
+CkritBuilder supports GitHub and Obsidian-style Markdown callouts for maximum compatibility and content portability.

 Callouts are a useful feature to draw attention to important or related content such as notes, hints, or warnings in your articles.